sfiligoi/docker-osg-ce/ce-condor/README.md

 The additional steps are as follows.

-Properly configure ithe HTCondor schedd.
+Properly configure the HTCondor schedd.
 The right configuration is site specific, but the files should be located in:
 * /etc/condor/config.d/